ravinsharma7/AdventOfCode-Golang/README.md

 - The approach is as an idiot I can breakdown the concept part by part until chatgpt guides me to the correct answer.
 - Compared to prompt engineering, where you create "fancy structured text" mindlessly to make the output follow a particular pattern or topic.
 - I'm not going to do any fancy structuring of my text to chatgpt.
 Just applying "Socratic Method In Action" with the AI.
+  > Scratch that.
+I have not choice to reformat the questions sometime.
+Because the input might clash with my delimiter between the question and input when I send text to chatgpt.
+But only this.
 - My goal is not jump directly to a correct using chatGPT, but dance towards the correct answer.
 Is that what they called as RAG if you brute force the dance?(Ah whatever)
 - Using golang code for 2 reasons.
 First golang has barely changed syntax over the decade.
 Second golang has probably one the best backward compatibility among the popular languages.(and only like 25 keywords, i think).
 Given this two factors, I'm guessing chatgpt should have a better result.
 - Model used 4o or o1